 While we all depend heavily on rivers in one way or another, many rivers are under constant threat from unsustainable human activities.
 Upstream factors such as development, careless or uninformed use, and pollution all contribute to the deteriorating state of rivers and ecosystems.

 As rivers flow through the landscape, they carry with them the impact of upstream activities, which sometimes severely damage downstream ecosystems and communities as a result.

 This crucial but often overlooked connection between what we do on land and along rivers, and the effect this may have further downstream, along coasts and in the ocean, is often referred to as source-to-sea.
 It is a key concept for acknowledging the importance of the world’s rivers.

 From a strictly geographical point of view, rivers are sometimes seen as dividers as they often run alongside and within regional and national borders.
 This also means that a river becomes a shared resource.
 What is more important than the separation of two parties is the fact that both sides have a mutual interest in maintaining a healthy river.

 Rivers also connect communities along their courses, and this means people must find ways to interact and cooperate around shared water resources.
 This interconnectedness is a challenging situation, but the risks of disputes and conflicts over shared water are often over-reported.
 Fruitful cooperation is, in many cases, far more realistic.

 To remain healthy, the world’s rivers need our attention.

-The relationship between what happens upstream and downstream must be thoroughly understood, and the impact from our activities on land and in the water must be analyzed and modified.
-Both development and use must take all relevant factors into account on equal terms: economic as well as social and environmental.
+The relationship and impacts of what happens upstream and downstream must be better understood, analyzed and modified.
+Both development and overall use must take all relevant factors into account on equal terms: economic as well as social and environmental.
 Only then can we save our rivers and ecosystems.